Childhood amnesia

-Childhood amnesia, also called infantile amnesia, is the inability of adults to retrieve episodic memories (memories of situations or events) before the age of two to four years.
-It may also refer to the scarcity or fragmentation of memories recollected from early childhood, particularly occurring between the ages of 2 and 6.
+Childhood amnesia, also called infantile amnesia, is the inability of adults to retrieve episodic memories (memories of situations or events) before the age of three to four years.
+It may also refer to the scarcity or fragmentation of memories recollected from early childhood, particularly those from between the ages of 3 and 6.
+On average, this fragmented period wanes at around 4.7 years.
+Around 5–6 years of age in particular is thought to be when autobiographical memory seems to stabilize and be on par with adults.
 The development of a cognitive self is also thought by some to have an effect on encoding and storing early memories.

-Some research has demonstrated that children can remember events from before the age of two, but that these memories may decline as children get older.
+Some research has demonstrated that children can remember events from before the age of three, but that these memories may decline as children get older.
 Psychologists differ in defining the onset of childhood amnesia.
 Some define it as the age from which a first memory can be retrieved.
-This is usually the second birthday, but it can range from two to seven years for a few.
+This is usually the third birthday, but it can range from three to four years in general.

-Changes in encoding, storage and retrieval of memories during early childhood are all important when considering childhood amnesia.
+Changes in encoding, storage and retrieval of memories during early childhood are all factors when considering childhood amnesia.

 History

-Childhood amnesia was first formally reported by psychologist Caroline Miles in her article "A study of individual psychology", in 1895 by the American Journal of Psychology.
-Five years later, Henri and Henri published a survey showing that most respondents' earliest recollections occurred from the age of two to four.
+Childhood amnesia was first formally reported by psychologist Caroline Miles in her 1895 American Journal of Psychology article "A study of individual psychology".
+Five years later, Henri and Henri published a survey showing that the average age of the respondents' earliest recollections was three years and one month.
 In 1904 G. Stanley Hall noted the phenomenon in his book, Adolescence: Its Psychology and Its Relations to Physiology, Anthropology, Sociology, Sex, Crime, Religion and Education.
 In 1910, Sigmund Freud offered one of the most famous and controversial descriptions and explanations of childhood amnesia.
-Using psychoanalytic theory, he postulated that early life events were repressed due to their inappropriately sexual nature.
-He asserted that childhood or infantile amnesia was a precursor to the 'hysterical amnesia', or repression, presented by his adult patients.
+Using psychoanalytic theory—but no science-based evidence—he postulated that early life events were repressed due to their inappropriately sexual nature.
+He asserted that childhood or infantile amnesia was a precursor to the "hysterical amnesia", or repression, presented by his adult patients.
 Freud asked his patients to recall their earliest memories and found that they had difficulty remembering events from before the age of six to eight.
 Freud coined the term "infantile" or "childhood amnesia" and discussed this phenomenon in his Three Essays on the Theory of Sexuality.
+To date, no experimental studies have found any evidence to support Freud's ideas.
 In 1972, Campbell and Spear published a seminal review about childhood amnesia in Psychological Sciences recapping the research conducted to understand this topic from neurological and behavioral perspectives in both human and animal models.

 Methods of recall

 The method of memory retrieval can influence what can be recalled.
-Specifically, whether an individual is prompted to remember a specific event, given more general guidelines, or asked to recall any memory possible, the cue method generates different results.
+Specifically, different results are obtained when someone is prompted to remember a specific event, given more general guidelines, or asked to recall any memory possible.